Ha0Tang/C2GAN/README.md

 ```
 - `RaFD_image_landmark`: 3.0 GB

+or you can use `./scripts/convert_pts_to_figure.m` to convert the generated pts files to figures.

 Prepare the datasets like in [this folder](./datasets/Radboud) aftre the download has finished.
 Please cite their paper if you use the data.

 ## C2GAN Training/Testing